-Description of the 3D different methodologies and typical applications
+An overview of 3D different methodologies and typical applications

 |Triangulation technique||Conditions||Advantages||Disadvantages||Typical applications|

 |Stereoscophy||Snap||Even colors||Sparse||Robot guide|

 |Homography||Snap||Very fast, usually no illuminator||The whole area on one level, not accurate||Tracking objects|

 |Multiple Views||Snap||Only one camera, no illuminator||Slow, need cad model and edges||Robot guide with low accuracy|